-Please note that the opening reception of the Exhibit of Photography by Butler-based Dennis Keyes and Hand made coiled baskets by Linda Thompson at the Red Brick Gallery has been rescheduled to Sunday, April 22 from 4 to 6 PM after the Wurlitzer Organ concert of Ken Double.
+Please note that the opening reception of the Exhibit of Photography by Butler-based Dennis Keyes and Hand made coiled baskets by Linda Thompson at the Red Brick Gallery has been rescheduled to Sunday, May 20, from 12 to 5 PM, with Singer, Song writer, Tom Panei performing from 2 to 4 PM.

 A native of nearby Butler, Pennsylviania, internationally renowned singer/songwriter/guitarist Shane Alexander now resides with his family in Southern California.
 Since his debut in 2005, he’s toured the US and Europe countless times – both as a headliner and as an opener for tours with Jewel, John Hiatt, Seal, Bon Iver, Suzanne Vega, Styx and Yes.
 Songs from his catalog have been featured in over 100 televsion shows and films.
 ‘Skyway Drive-In’, a song written about growing up in Butler, recently passed 14 million streams on Spotify.